-The UK otter trawl index is the same as presented in previous assessments.
+The UK otter trawl index is the same as presented in previous assessments, except that lpue estimates were converted into kg per 1000 days for the entire time-series in 2015 to account for changes in UK e-logbook effort recording (ICES, 2015b).
 As previously observed, the index suffers from two distinct negative year effects in 1991-1992 and 2004.
 These inconsistencies were observed in previous assessments and the Working Group concluded that given the length of the period the effects of these in the historic period were minor on the current estimates of F and SSB as they are modelled mainly as residuals in the XSA model.
-For the new assessment, there were no indications to presume that these effects were detrimental to the accuracy of the assessment so that the information is included as in previous years.
+For the most recent assessment, however, time-series weighting was applied to exclude lpue estimates for the UK-COT fleet prior to 2001 from the fit of the XSA model due to the presence of noisy residuals that reduced the accuracy of assessment outputs.

 Currently this fleet contributes only a small proportion of the overall landings, but it is sampled much more heavily than its representation in the landings so continues to provide a good independent time-series from the main commercial catches.
-It is uncertain whether the new DFC sampling will continue to provide such accurate data as the intent is to sample catches more proportional to landings.
+It is uncertain whether the new DCF sampling will continue to provide such accurate data as the intent is to sample catches more proportional to landings.